serganto/rpi-midi-synth/README.md

 1. After flashing the image via `dd`, mount the SD card's root partition
 2. Delete the default soundfont from `/usr/share/soundfonts/FluidR3_GM.sf2`
-3. Copy your new `.sf2` file to the same location using the same filename
+3. Copy your new `.sf2` file to the same location using any filename, but keeping its `.sf2` extension

 Please have only one `.sf2` file inside `/usr/share/soundfonts`, otherwise the system will use the first found.